perfect-less/agriaku_application_test/README.md

 # agriaku_application_test
-Answert to the question number 2 of Agriaku data scientist application.
+This repo host the answers to the question number 2 from Agriaku data scientist application.